davda54/agar.ai/README.md

 To play a game with your mouse, start the program with tag `--play` and then list the controllers used by opponents, for example: `python main.py --play 3,coward_hungry_ai_controller 8,stupid_hungry_ai_controller 1,middle_ai_controller`

-A left click on your mouse splits the blobs, a right click shoots a pellet from you main blob and the movement controls direction of motion.
+A left click on your mouse splits the blobs, a right click shoots a pellet from the main blob.

 ### Create New Controller